ApexRMS/wisdm/docs/getting_started.md

 Right-click on the **_Brewer's Sparrow Scenario_** in the **Scenario Manager** window and select **Run** from the context menu.
 If prompted to save your project click **Yes**.

 During the model run, a **Covariate Correlation Viewer** window will appear showing correlations between *Covariates*.
 You can opt to remove covariates from consideration if the correlation values are deemed unacceptable.
-To remove a *Covariate*, simply uncheck the variable from the *Covariates to include:* list.
+To remove a *Covariate*, simply uncheck the variable from the *Covariates to include* list.
 A default threshold correlation value of 0.7 is used to color code the correlation values.
 This value, and the number of plots shown, can be changed.
 To view  changes, simply select the *Update* button.
 Once you are satisfied with your list of covariates, select the *Save & Close* button.
 The window will close and the analysis will continue.

 <br>
 <img align="middle" style="padding: 3px" width="700" src="assets/images/correlation-viewer.png">